SethRobertson/GitBestPractices/0main.md

 by revert, possibly by patching, etc).

-Yes, of course git allows you to rewrite public history, but it is problematic for everyone and and thus it is just not best practice to do so.
+Yes, of course git allows you to rewrite public history, but it is problematic for everyone and thus it is just not best practice to do so.